SassyFatCat/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+    Closure is a characteristic of functions that means that variable declared in the parent(s) functions can be accessed by children function(s).
+    It also refers to code that has been identified which can be used/invoked later on

 2. Study the following code, then answer the questions below.

 ```js